-Amendment to MFRS 112 Income taxes (effective from 1 January 2012) introduces an exception to the existing principle for the measurement of deferred tax assets or liabilities arising on investment property measured at fair value.
+- Amendment to MFRS 112 "Income taxes" (effective from 1 January 2012) introduces an exception to the existing principle for the measurement of deferred tax assets or liabilities arising on investment property measured at fair value.
 MFRS 112 currently requires an entity to measure the deferred tax relating to an asset depending on whether the entity expects to recover the carrying amount of the asset through use or sale.
-It can be difficult and subjective to assess whether recovery will be through use or through sale when the asset is measured using the fair value model in MFRS 140 Investment property.
-As a result of the amendments, IC Interpretation 121 Income taxes - recovery of revalued non-depreciable assets will no longer apply to investment properties carried at fair value.
+It can be difficult and subjective to assess whether recovery will be through use or through sale when the asset is measured using the fair value model in MFRS 140 "Investment property".
+As a result of the amendments, IC Interpretation 121 "Income taxes recovery of revalued non-depreciable assets" will no longer apply to investment properties carried at fair value.
 The amendments also incorporate into MFRS 112 the remaining guidance previously contained in IC Interpretation 121 which is withdrawn.
-The Company will apply this standard from financial periods beginning on 1 January 2012.

-- (b) Standards, amendments to published standards and interpretations to existing standards that are applicable and relevant to the Company but not yet effective (continued) - (i) Financial year beginning on/after 1 January 2012 (continued) - IC Interpretation 19 "Extinguishing financial liabilities with equity instruments (effective from 1 July 2011) provides clarification when an entity renegotiates the terms of a financial liability with its creditor and the creditor agrees to accept the entitys shares or other equity instruments to settle the financial liability fully or partially.
+The Company will apply this standard from financial periods beginning on 1 January 2012. - IC Interpretation 19 "Extinguishing financial liabilities with equity instruments" (effective from 1 July 2011) provides clarification when an entity renegotiates the terms of a financial liability with its creditor and the creditor agrees to accept the entity's shares or other equity instruments to settle the financial liability fully or partially.
 A gain or loss, being the difference between the carrying value of the financial liability and the fair value of the equity instruments issued, shall be recognised in profit or loss.
 Entities are no longer permitted to reclassify the carrying value of the existing financial liability into equity with no gain or loss recognised in profit or loss.
-The Company will apply this standard from financial periods beginning on 1 January 2012. - (ii) Financial year beginning on/after 1 January 2013 - MFRS 9 Financial instruments classification and measurement of financial assets and financial liabilities (effective from 1 January 2013) replaces the multiple classification and measurement models in MFRS 139 with a single model that has only two classification categories: amortised cost and fair value.
-The basis of classification depends on the entitys business model for managing the financial assets and the contractual cash flow characteristics of the financial asset.
+The Company will apply this standard from financial periods beginning on 1 January 2012.

+- 2 SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) - 2.1 Basis of preparation (continued) - (b) Standards, amendments to published standards and interpretations to existing standards that are applicable and relevant to the Company but not yet effective (continued) - (ii) Financial year beginning on/after 1 January 2013 - MFRS 9 "Financial instruments classification and measurement of financial assets and financial liabilities" (effective from 1 January 2013) replaces the multiple classification and measurement models in MFRS 139 with a single model that has only two classification categories: amortised cost and fair value.
+The basis of classification depends on the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial asset.

-The presentation financial liabilities accounting and for and for de-recognising financial instruments has been relocated from MFRS 139, without change, except for financial liabilities that are designated at fair value through profit or loss (FVTPL).
-Entities with financial liabilities designated at FVTPL recognise changes in the fair value due to changes in the liability s credit risk directly in other comprehensive income.
+The accounting and presentation for financial liabilities and for derecognising financial instruments has been relocated from MFRS 139, without change, except for financial liabilities that are designated at fair value through profit or loss ("FVTPL").
+Entities with financial liabilities designated at FVTPL recognise changes in the fair value due to changes in the liability's credit risk directly in other comprehensive income.
 There is no subsequent recycling of the amounts in other comprehensive income, but accumulated gains or losses may be transferred within equity.